kittykatattack/learningPixi/README.md

 - Make complete games.

 And, as a bonus, all the code is written entirely in the latest version of
 JavaScript: ES6/2015.
-And, although the book's code is based on Pixi v3.x, it all works just fine with the lastest version of Pixi 4.x!
+And, although the book's code is based on Pixi v3.x, it all works just fine with the latest version of Pixi 4.x!

 If you want to support this project, please buy a copy of this book, and buy another copy for your mom!